25 Guatemalan Slang Terms to Help You Sound Like a Local

 ¿Quieres ir al cine mañana?
 (Do you want to go to the movies tomorrow?)

 This means that you’re in agreement with a situation, that something is right or correct or that it’s “all good.”

 Literally, the word translates to English as “thorough,” but in Guatemala it’s used much more loosely.

-It can mean a small piece of excrement, but more often it’s used in a less derogatory manner between very close friends as a stand-in for the word “dude.”
+It can mean a big piece of excrement, but it’s often used between very close friends as a stand-in for the word “dude.”